An interpretation of the Brownian bridge as a physics-informed prior for the Poisson equation: Introduction

 \subsection{Contributions}

-Our main contributions are the following: \begin{enumerate}[(i)] \item We show the energy-based physics-informed loss function for the Poisson equation yields the MAP estimator of a GP regression scheme with the Brownian bridge as the prior. \item We derive a finite-dimensional representation of the prior for use in applications.
-The representation places the mesh on $L^2(\Omega)$ rather than $\Omega$ as is typical in GP regression. \item We prove this MAP estimator, and hence the function which solves eq.~(\ref{eqn:pinnsloss}), converges to the ground truth in the large-data limit.
+Our main contributions are the following: \begin{enumerate} \item We show the classical Dirichlet energy functional underlying the Poisson equation arises naturally as the MAP estimator of a GP regression scheme with the Brownian bridge as the prior. \item We derive a finite-dimensional representation of the prior for use in applications, which places the discretization on $L^2(\Omega)$ rather than as test points in $\Omega$ as is typical in GP regression.
+This representation is provably convergent to the prior and the posterior when used in inference. \item We prove that this MAP estimator, and hence the function which solves eq.~(\ref{eqn:pinnsloss}), converges to the ground truth in the large-data limit.
 Convergence holds even in the presence of significant model-form error. \item By tuning an additional hyperparameter of the prior, we connect the method to the problem of identifying model-form error.
-We show this hyperparameter, which controls the prior variance, is sensitive to model-form error by enforcing the physics as a soft constraint.
+We show that this hyperparameter, which controls the prior variance, is sensitive to model-form error by enforcing the physics as a soft constraint.
 The hyperparameter also causes the variance of the approximation to $q$ to adjust in the context of inverse problems. \end{enumerate}